Time-Varying Audio Effect Modeling by End-to-End Adversarial Training: EXPERIMENTAL SETUP

 \subsection{Training and Evaluation Setup}

 SPTVMod is implemented and trained using the PyTorch deep learning library.
 Its source code and complementary material to this article are available on the companion website\footnote{\url{https://ybourdin.github.io/sptvmod}}.
-The training batches are formed from windows of the training data, with a window size of 32768 and a hop length of 4096.
-We use a batch size of 16 and the Adam optimizer \cite{kingmaAdamMethodStochastic2017} for both the generator and discriminator, with respective learning rates of $5\cdot {\scriptstyle 10^{-4}}$ and $1\cdot {\scriptstyle 10^{-3}}$.
+Training batches are formed from windows of size 32768 of the training data, with a hop length of 4096.
+We use a batch size of 16 and the Adam optimizer \cite{kingmaAdamMethodStochastic2017} for both the generator and discriminator, with respective learning rates of $5\times 10^{-4}$ and $1\times 10^{-3}$.
 The validation loss is evaluated every 2085 steps (5 epochs) at which moment a `checkpoint', a file capturing the state of the model's parameters and optimizers, is saved.

 SPTVMod's audio processing path comprises three blocks containing sequences of four convolutional layers having 16 channels and a kernel size of 16.
-We chose a dilation base of four for the convolutions, i.e. the dilation factor of the $k$-th convolution in a block is equal to $4^{k-1}$.
-The resulting impulse response length is 1357 samples (31 ms at a sample rate of 44.1 kHz).
+We chose a dilation base of four, i.e. the dilation factor of the $k$-th convolution in a block is equal to $4^{k-1}$.
+The resulting response length is 1357 samples (31 ms at a sample rate of 44.1 kHz).
 In the modulation path, the ModBlocks' convolutions have 16 channels and a kernel size of 16, without dilation.
-Their pooling size is 64, and the hidden size of the LSTM is 32.
+The size and stride of the pooling window are 64, and the hidden size of the LSTM is 32.

-The discriminator has six FeatBlocks with a pooling size of 4 and convolutions using 24 channels.
+The discriminator has six FeatBlocks with a pooling window size of 4, and its convolutions use 24 channels.
 The three first convolutions have a kernel size of 8, the fourth has 12, and the last two have 16.
-These values were chosen with the aim of reducing the information as efficiently as possible, resulting in a final length of 3.
+These values were chosen with the aim of reducing information as efficiently as possible, resulting in a final length of 3.
 The fully-connected feature-processing networks of both the discriminator and the SPN contain two layers of 24 neurons.